Oxley (Qld)

 Table Chart PROFILE FAQ

-Oxley features high concentrations of group households, with a median household size of 2.7 people
+Oxley features high concentrations of group households, with a higher-than-average median household size

-Family households account for 74.7% of all households, including 36.8% couples with children, 25.3% couples without children, and 11.4% single parent families.
-Non-family households constitute the remaining 25.3%, with lone person households at 20.0% and group households making up 5.2%.
-The median household size is 2.7 people.
+Family households constitute 74.7% of all households, including 36.8% couples with children, 25.3% couples without children, and 11.4% single parent families.
+Non-family households comprise the remaining 25.3%, with lone person households at 20.0% and group households comprising 5.2%.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households